Vegan Cheese Arancini

 by Edward Daniel

-Velvety almond cheese wrapped in creamy buttery broad beans and earthy celery coated in crispy nutty sesame and flaxseed.
+Velvety almond cheese wrapped in creamy buttery broad beans and earthy celery coated in crispy nutty sesame/flaxseeds; Vegan Cheese Arancini.

 Bite into something smooth and round… And, enjoy something that will wet your appetite.
 And, melt.